JLX0/auto_research/README.md

 # Usage

-First, fill in your API keys for LLMs with your actual keys in `key.json`
+First, fill in your API keys for LLMs with your actual keys in `key.json`.
+You only need to fill in at least one type of key.

-Then, see `examples`
+Then, see `examples`.

-For example, `python examples/topic_to_survey` converts your research topic or question of interests to a survey over relevant papers
+For example, `python examples/topic_to_survey` converts your research topic or question of interests to a survey over relevant papers.

+If you want to use DeepSeek models, change the argument `target_key` in `get_api_key` and the argument `model` in various instance initiations accordingly.